mamcer/soulstone-2/README.md

 # Soulstone 2

-A Rest API and several Winforms applications from 2014
+A WebAPI, two winforms and a WPF application from 2014

 In `original` branch you will find the original source code for this application.
 In `master` an upgraded, refactored version.